damoeb/feedless/README.md

 - Wayback support to rebuild old feeds
 - [Privacy](docs/Privacy.md)

- `rich-RSS` can be configured to use the feed generators [rss-proxy](https://github.com/damoeb/rss-proxy) and [rss-bridge](https://github.com/RSS-Bridge/rss-bridge), e.g as a fallback for a broken feed.
-Some features are very resource intense and require a paid subscription.
+There are planned [premium features](roadmap.md) will only available via cloud services that require a paid subscription.

 ## Using docker